anuragseven/anuragseven.github.io/pages/about.md

 I have also worked in mobile app development using **flutter** framework, desktop app development using **.NET framework** , console apps in **Python** , **C#**, **Java** and **C++** .
 For More Details Please Visit "Projects" section in Menu.
 I am looking forward to work on some exciting projects.
-Want to contact me ?
-Just Send me a mail : **datahunkdev@gmail.com** .
+Want to connect ?
+Send me a <a href="/contact">Message.</a> Thanks !
-Alternatively Visit "Contact" in Menu.
-Thanks !